Despite popular myths, you can become a software developer without a college degree.

 Some people say it takes 10,000 hours to become an expert.
 Now, you don’t need 10,000 hours of practice to get your first software developer job.
 But you do need to dedicate some serious time.

 To give one example, the Flatiron School’s Full Stack Web Development Learn curriculum is about 600-800 hours total.
-It takes most students between four and ten months to make it through, depending how many hours they devote to the program each week.
+It takes most students between four and ten months to make it through, depending on how many hours they devote to the program each week.

 Step #4: Use tools that real developers use